 Compost will improve your soil structure, provide nutrients for your plants and provide beneficial microbes for the soil.
 And as an added bonus, compost continues its composting process even after it’s been spread in your garden.

-Leaves, twigs, kitchen scraps, manure, can all be used as composting materials if you are wanting to start your own compost pile instead of buying it as a bagged product
+Leaves, twigs, kitchen scraps, and manure, can all be used as composting materials if you are wanting to start your own compost pile instead of buying it as a bagged product

 Tip – composting takes time, anywhere from a month to a year, depending on the material.
 In other words, don’t expect that the banana peel you threw in today will be ready for the garden tomorrow!